HackingGate/mpvx/README.md

 You can have look at [the PR](https://github.com/typcn/bilibili-mac-client/pull/163/files) I created for [bilibili-mac-client](https://github.com/typcn/bilibili-mac-client) years ago for how to implement both `keyDown` and `keyUp` event.

-However, IINA has its own layer of key management, which means it requires a lot of work to implement.
+However, IINA has its own layer of key management, which means it requires a lot of work to implement that I don't have time to do.

 That is why I created this simpler project that handles media resource opening and launches vanilla mpv from the Homebrew formula.